oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 Parameters:
    -v: version to build
-       Choose one of: latest  ol7
+       Choose one of: latest or ol7
        Choose "latest" version for podman host machines Choose "ol7" for docker host machines
    -o: passes on Docker build option